 With large companies, I’ve found finance very detached and separate from any creative vision and process.
 With smaller companies, I’m filled with dread when I ask business owners about turnover and margin and hear a reply such as, “I’ve no idea!
 I leave the numbers to my spouse.
 I’m just the creative.”
 It’s worse when the spouse does not come from a fashion background and has no experience in the sector.

 In my book, I try to demystify this by dividing the topic of numbers into four key areas of your ‘house’.
 It’s simplified to give the owner a way in and connect it back to the creative vision.
-It encourages them to take a good look their business in a structured step by step way, plan and motivates them to take action on how to make their fashion business profitable.
+It encourages them to take a good look at their business in a structured step by step way plan and motivates them to take action on how to make their fashion business profitable.
 To grow they have the financial plan and structure to build a sustainable, forward facing business that can stand the test if time.

 They are called the Four ‘S’s and are the pillars of your fashion business.
 The stronger you make these, the more time you will have to drive your business forward: